byrn-baker/byrn-baker.github.io/_posts/2024-03-20-100DaysOfHomeLab-Day4.md

 ---

 # Day 4 - Creating Ansible Playbook to Deploy k3s cluster plus all the Apps I would like to use.
 I decided that it was time to create some tasks that could build and destroy VMs for my k3s cluster.
+It has taken a couple of retries to get it working but here we are finally.